Frank Lockhart (racing driver)

-Frank Stallworth Lockhart (born April 8, 1903, at Dayton, Ohio – April 25, 1928 at Daytona Beach, Florida) was an American automobile racing driver active in the 1920s, considered by many historians to be a legend in the sport on par with 1960s British World Drivers' Champion Jim Clark.
-During a "remarkable if all too short" career, Lockhart won numerous races on dirt, board tracks, the 1926 Indianapolis 500, and set a world land speed record for a distance average.
-In all, he had nine AAA wins and two vice-championships in two years of competition.
+Frank Stallworth Lockhart (March 5, 1903 or March 8, 1903 – April 25, 1928) was an American racing driver active in the 1920s, considered by many historians to be a legend in the sport on par with Jim Clark, 1960s British World Drivers' Champion.
+During a "remarkable if all too short" career, Lockhart won numerous races on both dirt and board tracks, and the 1926 Indianapolis 500.
+In all, he scored nine AAA championship race wins and two vice-championships in two years of competition.
+Having set a world land speed record at the Muroc dry lake in April 1927, Lockhart was killed during another speed record attempt at Daytona Beach a year later.

-Racing career
+Driving career

 Lockhart was raised in Southern California.
-He became a famous West Coast dirt track racer.
-Lockhart had a strong engineering and motor building ability that he used to build custom cars throughout his career.
+He had a strong engineering and motor building ability that he used to build custom cars throughout his career.

+Lockhart began his career in Frontenac-prepared Fords (Fronty Fords) at dirt track events, where he showed remarkable speed against the dominating Duesenbergs and Millers for two seasons.